jimschubert/venom/README.md

 }
 ```

-All defined formats will be generated into the output directory, which defaults to `dist/docs` and is configurable.
+All defined formats will be generated into the output directory, which defaults to `docs` and is configurable.

 Here is a fuller example of generating only markdown: